 Meanwhile, there’s a growing trend among Canadian pet owners to feed their dogs or cats a natural diet of grain-free or raw food.
 Transporting raw meat and vegetables into or across Canada presents a unique set of challenges and concerns.

 Although Canadian natural or raw pet food sales aren’t tracked, according to sales figures stateside tabulated by research firm GfK, natural and grain-free pet food accounted for 58% of the US$13 billion American pet specialty market in 2015.
 In a separate report, GfK estimated the Canadian pet food marketplace to be worth about $3 billion annually.
 That latter report also highlighted the future U.S. market growth of raw pet foods might slow unless food manufacturers can adequately address consumers’ fears of contaminated food recalls.

-Though the Canadian food supply chain for both humans and animals is among the world’s best, safe handling procedures must be followed throughout the supply chain to prevent the risk of contamination from harmful pathogens.
+Although Canadian food supply chain logistics for both humans and animals is among the world’s best, safe handling procedures must be followed throughout the supply chain process to prevent the risk of contamination from harmful pathogens.